22 Jan

 Posted by: Liz Fraser

-Canadian Housing Market Paused In July
+The Canadian Housing Market Strengthens Further

-With new listings up slightly and sales down slightly in July, the national sales-to-new listings ratio fell to 52.7% compared to 53.5% in June.
-The long-term average for the national sales-to-new listings ratio is 55%, with a ratio between 45% and 65% generally consistent with balanced housing market conditions.
+New listings edged down 0.5% month-over-month in November, building on a larger 3% decline in October.
+With sales also rising in November, the national sales-to-new listings ratio tightened to 59.2%, up from 57.3% in October.
+Between April and September this year, the measure had been in the 52% to 53% range.
+The long-term average for the national sales-to-new listings ratio is 55%, with a sales-to-new listings ratio between 45% and 65%, generally consistent with balanced housing market conditions.

 Home Prices